 Our program offers a broad spectrum of theoretical approaches, including biological, developmental, behavioral, individual and social systems, as well as learning and cognitive processes.
 As part of their academic training, students gain knowledge and understanding of research methodology and the statistical analysis of empirical data.
 Through the department’s commitment to applied social science research, students obtain the critical core skills necessary to meet the needs of the region, as well as to be competitive in the multicultural marketplace as either members of the workforce or as graduate students.

 Seeking academic advisement is essential to academic success and timely graduation.
 Academic advisement is available to students through both the department advisor and staff advisors in the College of Social and Behavioral Sciences Student Services Center/EOP.
-Please call (818) 677-2658 to schedule an appointment.
-Within the Psychology department, contact undergraduate advising at (818) 677-2952, and for graduate program advisement, call (818) 677-2827.
+For undergraduate advisement, please call (818) 677-2658 to schedule an appointment.
+For graduate program advisement, please call (818) 677-2827.

 Most careers in psychology require graduate study at the master’s or doctoral level.
 However, there are increasing opportunities in business, education and healthcare for bachelor’s-level psychologists.
 Appropriate master’s degree programs can lead to a wide range of careers, including school psychology, behavior analysis, business applications (human factors psychology and industrial-organizational psychology), clinical psychology (if one receives appropriate education and obtains a license), and a variety of other careers found in school settings (counseling, testing, research and administration), as well as community mental health clinics, prevention and/or high-risk programs for health/lifestyle issues, programs using applied behavior analysis, rehabilitation centers and other health facilities.
 Psychologists also are employed by nearly all levels of governmental agencies, such as the Department of Education, the Department of Veterans Affairs, the Department of Defense, and the Department of Health and Human Services, as well as state, county and local mental health services.
 Psychologists who receive their doctorate may become professors, researchers, consultants, public policy analysts and licensed clinical psychologists.